Our in-depth Apple Music review examines how this streaming service stacks up against the competition.

-Apple Music currently offers three different types of subscription plans geared towards individuals, students, and families.
-Here’s a breakdown of what each tier offers:
+Apple Music provides four subscription plans for individuals, students, and families.
+Here’s a breakdown of what each comes with:

 |Name||Price||What you get|

-- Different Family plan requirements: Unlike other streaming services, Apple Music does not require Family plan subscribers to reside at the same address.
+- Different Family plan requirements: Apple Music doesn’t require Family plan subscribers to reside at the same address.
 As long as they’re using the same iTunes Store region, they can avail of the same Family plan.

 Other Apple Music subscription options

-- Apple One: Apple’s 6-in-1 subscription gives you access to six Apple services – Apple Music, Apple TV+, Apple Arcade, iCloud, Apple News+, and Apple Fitness+.
-It’s available in three different tiers – Individual, Family, and Premier.
-Six people in total can share one Family Plan, with each person provided private access to all six services.
+- Apple One: Apple’s 6-in-1 subscription lets you access Apple Music, Apple TV+, Apple Arcade, iCloud, Apple News+, and Apple Fitness+.
+It’s available in three tiers – Individual, Family, and Premier.
+Six people can share one Family Plan, with each person provided private access to all six services.

-- Apple gift cards: If you don’t have a credit card, you can easily avail of an Apple Music subscription with an Apple or iTunes gift card.
+- Apple gift cards: If you don’t have a credit card, you can subscribe to Apple Music with an Apple or iTunes gift card.
 You can buy them digitally or physically and reload them as needed.
-What’s great about these gift cards is that they come with perks depending on where you buy them.
-For example, an Apple gift card from Best Buy will get new subscribers 6 months of free access on Apple Music.

-- Apple + Verizon: You can also avail of Apple Music by getting a phone plan from Verizon.
+- Apple + Verizon: You can subscribe to Apple Music by getting an Unlimited plan from Verizon.
 Their Start Unlimited, Play More Unlimited, and Do More Unlimited plans get you a free 6-month subscription to Apple Music on top of other perks.
-Their best plan, Get More Unlimited, comes with a permanent subscription to Apple Music.
+And if you want a permanent subscription, go for the Get More Unlimited plan.

 How Is Apple Music’s Stream Quality?